Satana (Marvel Comics): Powers and abilities

 Satana is a half-demon/half-human hybrid and a succubus; she has some innate mystical abilities inherited from her father, as well as some that her father granted to her.
 As a succubus, she is able to extract and feed upon the psychic energy of human male souls to increase her abilities and magical powers.
 For a time, Satana had to extract and feed upon the psychic energy of human souls periodically to survive.
 She has the ability to manipulate magical forces for a variety of effects, including inter-dimensional teleportation, levitation, and the projection of concussive bolts of eldritch energy in the form of "soulfire" or hellfire.
 She also had a limited ability to hypnotize her victims and control their minds psionically.
 If she touches an object used to kill someone (like a knife or sword) she can absorb its "blood energy" to become stronger in proportion to the souls the weapon has taken.

 She also has superhuman strength.
 For a time, she had the ability to contain the Basilisk, a powerful demon, within her spirit and to release it to do her bidding and then return within herself.
 Satana also trained in the mystic arts and learned how to cast spells and perform witchcraft.
 She was trained by her father "Satan" in the use of her demonic powers.

 Reception

 Critical reception

 Marc Buxton of Den of Geek referred to Satana as one of the "greatest monstrous creations that ever sprang from the nightmares of the House of Ideas," writing, "The devil’s daughter herself, Satana, burst open the Marvel black and white scene in the early seventies and was a nice tribute to cleavage laden, Technicolor Hammer Horror of the era.
 Satana is a succubus who seduced sinners and reduced their souls into butterflies, which she then kept in a little box and at times devours.
 Some of the finest artists of the Bronze Age worked on Satana’s early adventures starting with Roy Thomas and John Romita Sr. and moving on to Chris Claremont and Estaban Moroto.
 Her adventures were clearly cut for the same cloth as the Vampirella/Harris Comics stable of fright characters but they were also adult oriented, sexy, and atmospheric."
-Georgeof Chrysostomou of Screen Rant asserted, "Satana is another classic Marvel character who has been around for a long time despite not becoming widely recognized.
+George Chrysostomou of Screen Rant asserted, "Satana is another classic Marvel character who has been around for a long time despite not becoming widely recognized.
 She may be another powerful member of the Thunderbolts, but she is one that is traditionally used to working solo, to follow her own self-interests.
 More of an anti-hero, Satana comes from a Hellish background.
 With demon parents, not only does Satana carry with her satanic powers, but she is often mistrusted because of her origins.
 She's manipulative, a sorceress, and incredibly dangerous.
 Her odd human and demonic heritage certainly makes the character unique."